mathjax/MathJax-docs/input/tex/extensions/textmacros.rst

 You can configure the `textmacros` extension to use additional packages, just as you can specify additional math TeX packages.
-Normally, these should be pckages designed for text mode, but it is possible to load some of the regular TeX packages as text macros.
+Normally, these should be packages designed for text mode, but it is possible to load some of the regular TeX packages as text macros.
 For example

 .. code:: javascript

    MathJax = {
      loader: {load: ['[tex]/textmacros', '[tex]/bbox']},
      tex: {
-       packages: {'[+]': {'textmacros'}},
+       packages: {'[+]': ['textmacros', 'bbox']},
        textmacros: {
          packages: {'[+]': ['bbox']}
        }